IBM/AMLPipelineBase.jl/README.md

 ```

 ### Motivations
-To provide a Base package for common functions and abstractions shared by:
+- To provide a **Base** package for common functions and abstractions shared by:
   - [AutoMLPipeline](https://github.com/IBM/AutoMLPipeline.jl): A package for ML Pipeline Optimization
   - [TSML](https://github.com/IBM/TSML.jl): A package for Time-Series ML
+- To implement efficient multi-threading reduction workflow

 ### Package Features
 - Symbolic pipeline API for high-level description and